-DUAL CREDIT CLASSES
+DUAL CREDIT CLASSES THROUGH CCC

-CCHS plans to once again offer classes that can work as both high school and college credit classes through Central Community College (CCC).
-If a student who pays tuition to CCC earns a C or higher, CCC credits typically transfer to most colleges and universities, but to be sure a student should contact the registrar and the department of the college that he/she wishes to attend.
+CCHS plans to once again offer dual credit classes (those that can work as both high school and college credit) through Central Community College (CCC).
+If a student who pays tuition to CCC earns a C or higher grade from CCC, then CCC credits often transfer to most colleges and universities, but to be sure a student should contact the college that he/she wishes to attend.
+One great resource for this is the Transfer Nebraska website that can be found at http://transfer.nebraska.edu.
+This website can help to answer many basic questions about if credits transfer from one institution to another.

-Please note that CCC now requires specific test scores or prerequisites for students who wish to take a CCC math or language arts course.
+Please note that CCC now requires specific COMPASS, ACCUPLACER, or ACT test scores or prerequisites for students who wish to take a CCC math or CCC language arts course.
 They do not have specific requirements for CCC courses in other departments though.

 The math classes listed below are taught by Mr. Negus and can be taken for dual credit.
-Since Mr. Negus is a CCHS teacher, students will use books that have been purchased by our high school and will earn high school credit.
-If a student is interested in taking one of these math courses for dual credit through CCC, the student must pay tuition to CCC, which is generally due in January.
+Since Mr. Negus is a CCHS teacher, students will use books that have been purchased by our high school and will earn high school percent grades and credit, as well as college grades and credit.
+If a student is interested in taking one of these math courses for dual credit through CCC, the student must have the required test scores or meet the prerequisite, complete a CCC Early College Form, and pay tuition to CCC.

-Algebra II - 31113
+College Algebra - 31117

-MATH 1150 COLLEGE ALGEBRA for 3 college credits through CCC (MATH 101 College Algebra for 3 credits at UNL)
+MATH 1150 COLLEGE ALGEBRA for 3 college credits through CCC (MATH 101 for 3 credits at UNL, but will not fulfill an ACE General Education requirement at UNL)